tmjv/spring-native-example/docs/GUIDE.md

 Make sure you have installed GraalVM firstly, follow the [Getting Started](https://www.graalvm.org/docs/getting-started/) guide to install it.

-> Unde Windows, GraalVM is still experimental.
-Consider installing it into a WSL2 system, and IDEA and VSCode have great WSL support.
+> Under Windows, GraalVM is still experimental.
+Consider installing it into a Linux system via  WSL2 under Windows.
+The latest IDEA and VSCode have great WSL2 support.

 ```bash
 mvn clean package spring-boot:build-image -Pspring-native,build-native-image -DskipTests